CAPmarketing/twitter-favorite/README.md

 <code> $ python run.py </code>

-and it will favorite the tweets and you can see it in your account.
+and it will favorite the tweets and you can see it in your account and don't forgeet to follow me <a href="https://twitter.com/rahulrrixe"> @RahulRRixe </a>.

 Caution: Do not run it continuously because twitter will considered it spam and will block your your account.